Degenerative disc disease

 Nonsurgical treatment for a degenerative disc may include medication, rest, physical therapy, home exercises, hydrotherapy, chiropractic, and pain management.

-Using correct posture (see Posture for a Healthy Back) and keeping your spine in alignment are the most important things you can do for your back.
+Using correct posture (see Posture & Body Mechanics) and keeping your spine in alignment are the most important things you can do for your back.
 You may need to make adjustments to your daily standing, sitting, and sleeping habits.
 You may also need to learn proper ways to lift and bend (see Self Care for Neck and Back Pain).
 Your workspace may need to be rearranged to keep your spine from being under stress.

-Stress is the number one obstacle to pain control.
+Stress is a big obstacle to pain control.
 Pain increases when you are tense and stressed.
 Relaxation exercises are one way of reclaiming control of your body.
 Deep breathing, visualization, and other relaxation techniques can help you to better manage the pain you live with (see Pain Management).

 The goal of physical therapy is to help you return to full activity as soon as possible.
 Exercise is very helpful for a painful degenerative disc, and it can help you heal faster.
 Physical therapists can instruct you on proper lifting and walking techniques, and theyll work with you to strengthen and stretch your lower back, leg, and stomach muscles (see Coping with Back Pain).
 Theyll also encourage you to increase the flexibility of your spine, arms and legs.
 Activity modification, rest, pain medication, muscle relaxants, and application of ice may be helpful in the acute stages.
-Although your physical therapist may show you strengthening exercises, its your responsibility to follow them.
+Although your physical therapist may show you exercises, its up to you to perform them at home.

 Your doctor may prescribe pain relievers, nonsteroidal anti-inflammatory medications (NSAIDs), and steroids.
 Sometimes muscle relaxers are prescribed for muscle spasms.